What Makes a “Bad” Photography Lens?

 Blurring

-In photography, we want to capture as much detail as we can.
+In photography, we want to capture as much as we can.
 If we want to selectively blur our image in post-production, we can, but, it makes sense to start with something sharp.

 Blurring in lenses is not the part of the image that is out of focus—it’s either motion blur or a lack of sharpness from the lens.